Updated July 28, 2023

 This concept calls for Marketing Concepts to weave ethical and social considerations into their marketing practice.
 They must balance conflicting consumer wants, company profits, public relations, and customer satisfaction criteria.
 Companies have also incorporated corporate social responsibilities in their management practices.

 Cause-related marketing concepts have gained ground over the past few decades.
 Veteran management authors Hamish Pringle and Marjorie Thompson have defined this as “an act by which a company with a product for marketing builds a relationship or partnership with a cause or causes for mutual benefit.”

-The concept is based on the belief that buyers usually look for signs like ethical practices and good corporate governance before taking any decision on brand preferences.
-It goes on to build a long-lasting relationship with the brand that outlasts rational and emotional benefits.
+The concept is based on the belief that buyers usually look for signs like ethical practices and good corporate governance before deciding on brand preferences.
+It builds a long-lasting relationship with the brand, outlasting rational and emotional benefits.
 The concept of marketing extends beyond the customer or the company.
-Marketers have to promote social welfare so as to prosper in the long run.
+Marketers must promote social welfare to prosper in the long run.

-Latest Marketing concepts and marketing key concepts have modified to keep pace with time.
+We modified the latest key marketing concepts to keep pace with time.
 As business went on evolving, the marketing concepts altered too.
-With companies shifting to e-commerce and online businesses, it has become all the more important to retain customers.
+With companies shifting to e-commerce and online businesses, retaining customers has become all the more important.

 Here, buyers and sellers do not come face to face.
 Retaining customers is all the more important under such circumstances.
-It’s more difficult also because the seller can’t read the customer’s mind.
+It’s also more difficult because the seller can’t read the customer’s mind.
 Innovative customer retaining methods have come into effect.
-These include free replacement of products, round the clock customer support, home trials, and many others.
-But the core concepts remain largely the same.
-They are still based on the four Ps of marketing i.e. product, place, price, and promotion.
-The last named is the most important marketing pillar today.
+These include free replacement of products, round-the-clock customer support, home trials, and many others.
+But the core concepts remain essentially the same.
+They are still based on the four Ps of marketing, i.e., product, place, price, and promotion.
+The last-named is the most critical marketing pillar today.

-Here are some articles that will help you to get more detail about the Marketing Concepts so just go through the link.
+Here are some articles that will help you get more details about Marketing Concepts, so go through the link.